Fluorescence Spectroscopy Equipment.

 Aqualog (Horiba

-We are currently (Apr.
-2024) using an Aqualog from Horiba for polymer, protein, and liposome analysis.
+We are currently (Nov.
+2024) using two Aqualogs from Horiba for polymer, protein, and liposome analysis.
 This includes specific studies on non-visible aggregation of polymers and protein-liposome interactions.
 This system with a multi-channel CCD detector provides a huge speed boost in terms of reducing data acquisition times while also enabling us to simultaneously measure the absorbance spectrum.
-The system is on loan from Horiba and we've been using it to investigate the feasibility of using polarized Excitation Emission Matrix (pEEM) for the quantitative analysis of large protein complexes, the kinetics of protein conjugation reactions, bioprocess monitoring, and the analysis of protein-polymer interactions.
+One system is on loan from Horiba and we've been using it to investigate the feasibility of using polarized Excitation Emission Matrix (pEEM) for the quantitative analysis of large protein complexes, the kinetics of protein conjugation reactions, bioprocess monitoring, and the analysis of protein-polymer interactions.
 The pEEM approach will complement and extend the A-TEEM capability of the Aqualog, as part of our ongoing collaboration.
+This has also been upgraded with a Rapid Mixing accessory (SFA-20 from TgK Scientific) for kinetic studies.

 Eclipse (Agilent).

-Our main steady-state fluorescence spectrometers are the Cary Eclipses (left) the first of which was installed in July 2004.
+Our other steady-state fluorescence spectrometers are the Cary Eclipses (left) the first of which was installed in July 2004.

 It has a front surface accessory and standard polarizers for additional functionality.
 In 2008 we also acquired a thermostatted multi-cell holder for high throughput studies.
 This system is primarily used for cell culture media studies.
 This system has been in continual operation for more than 14 years now and we still have not yet had to change the bulb...not bad, considering that it has collected hundred's of thousands of emission spectra.